avatardeejay/grove/README.md

 # grove 🌴

 A featherweight CLI version control tool. ~900kb.
 You create a project (a list of files and folders) and then you can make saves of that project, backing up the files.
 You can then restore any save.
+By default, all your selected folders and files are stored in the root backup folder when you make a save.
+Saves can also be in labyrinth mode, where the original paths for every element are recreated inside the backup folder.

 ## Install